GRANT WINNER | RESIDENT SERVICES AND SUPPORT

 Preservation of Affordable Housing (POAH) is a nonprofit developer, owner and operator of over 12,000 affordable homes in 11 states and the District of Columbia.
-The organization specializes in turning properties at risk of being lost to market pressures or physical deterioration into homes that create economic security for residents and revitalize communities.
+POAH’s mission is to preserve, create and sustain affordable, healthy homes that support economic security, racial equity and access to opportunity for all.

 SOLUTION: DESIGNING TRAUMA-RESILIENT COMMUNITIES

 Designing Trauma-Resilient Communities draws on new insights into how trauma impacts the body and brain to create communities where economic mobility is the long-term goal and residents and staff can truly thrive.

 The innovation focuses on working with the people who know these issues best – residents and staff – and creating new housing models that prioritize well-being.
 Working with trauma-informed facilitators, residents engage as co-designers – developing changes to programs, management practices, and the physical design of their properties.

 “Without this award, we wouldn’t have been able to recruit the amazing experts in behavioral health, human-centered design, and architecture, along with every resident and staff member we could bring to this project.
 All of that was essential.”

 Trauma-informed design can support feelings of safety and empowerment and markedly improve health: providing abundant natural light, arranging seating so that a staff person’s back isn’t to the door, and developing a range of inclusive spaces for residents and staff to gather and move through.